Homepage

 Rip-off #1: Confusing card charges

 From overseas transaction fees to exchange rates at the airport, travel money can be fraught with rip-offs.
-The good news is that it’s not hard to minimise the impact of these extra charges.
+The good news is that it’s not hard to minimise these extra charges.

 First, check the fees attached to your debit card – almost all charge a non-sterling transaction fee.
 This is an extra percentage (often around 3%) the card company levies on any purchase you make.